andreaskueffel/Ctrl2MqttBridge/README.md

 - or via OperateNET library (provided by Siemens)
 - To use OperateNET library the "Siemens.Sinumerik.Operate.Services.dll" files are required in External directory during build

+## Cheatsheet

+- Add PackageReference to any of your .NET Projects to Ctrl2MqttClient
+- Implement a new Class inheriting from CtrlConnection (see example below)
+- In the output dir of your project you should find the Ctrl2MqttBridgeSetup > this has to be installed / running to communicate

-## Usage of Ctrl2MqttBridge / CtrlConnection
+## Usage of Ctrl2MqttBridge / Ctrl2MqttClient

 ### Ctrl2MqttBridge